Brown scores 32, Celtics hold on for 101-99 win over Knicks

 Knicks: Opened the second half with an 11-3 run. … Were 8 of 16 from the 3-point line in the opening 24 minutes. … John Henson (strained right calf) and Mitchell Robinson (right foot surgery) were out.

-Celtics: Led 47-46 at the half. … Started 2-for-10 from the field. … Romeo Langford made his first start of the season and the third of his career. … Kemba Walker (left knee injury management) and Evan Fournier (health and safety protocols) both sat out.
+Celtics: Led 47-46 at the half. … Started 2-for-10 from the field. … Romeo Langford made his first start of the season and the third of his career. … Kemba Walker (left knee injury management) and Evan Fournier (health and safety protocols) sat out.

 UP NEXT